Khun Sa: Militia leader and opium trade

 In 1963 he re-formed his army into a local "Ka Kwe Ye" ("Home guard") unit, under the control of the northeast command of the Burmese army, which was based in nearby Lashio.
 In return for fighting local Shan rebels, the government allowed him to use their land and roads to grow and trade opium and heroin.
 By allowing them to be financed by opium production, the Burmese government hoped that these local militia units could be self-supporting.
-Unfortunately, many government-supported warlords, including Khun Sa, used their profits from the opium trade to buy large supplies of military equipment from the black markets in Laos and Thailand, and were soon better equipped than the Burmese army.
+Many government-supported warlords, including Khun Sa, used their profits from the opium trade to buy large supplies of military equipment from the black markets in Laos and Thailand, and were soon better equipped than the Burmese army.

 By the late 1960s Khun Sa was one of the most important and powerful militia leaders in Shan state.
 He held an important pass in Loi Maw, restricting the movements of local communist rebels.
 During the period, while he was nominally supporting the Burmese government, he maintained contact with Kuomintang intelligence agents.

-Through the 1960s Khun Sa became one of Burma's most notorious drug traffickers. and his military strength declined.
+Through the 1960s Khun Sa became one of Burma's most notorious drug traffickers.
+He challenged the local dominance of the Kuomintang remnants in Shan State, but in 1967 he was decisively defeated in a battle involving both the Kuomintang and the Laotian army on the Thai–Burma–Laos border.
+In that battle he led a convoy of 500 men and 300 mules into Laos, but the convoy was ambushed by Kuomintang forces en route.
+As the battle was going on, the Laotian army (which was also involved in the opium/heroin trade) bombed the battleground and stole the opium.
+This defeat demoralized him and his forces.
+The Laotian army continued to ambush his mule trains for the next few years, and his military strength declined.